 Telephone: +39 02 835 7670

 Linked to the Peck Store, adorned with beautifully modern décor and with masterchef Carlo Cracco at the helm, this is a fantastic choice for a night of fine dining.
 Serving first class starters and mouth-watering mains, this restaurant was voted one of the world's top 50 by Restaurant Magazine.
-Open for lunch and dinner from Tuesday to Friday.
-Mondays and Saturdays the restaurant is open for dinner only.
+Open for lunch and dinner from Monday to Friday.
+Saturday the restaurant is open for dinner only.
 Closed on Sundays.

 Address: Via Victor Hugo 4